vgrigory/candidates/web-dev/README.md

 Our WebDev Position
 ===================

-We're looking for a senior web developer to join our team.
+We're looking for a frontend web developer to join our team.
 You'll be a primary contributor to the development of our products and have the chance not only to build it with us but to determine what we build and how we build it.
 We're a small team and move quickly -- but not recklessly.